Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Abstract

 \section{Abstract}

-Building instance detection models that are data efficient and can handle rare object categories is an important challenge in computer vision.
-But data collection methods and metrics are lack of research towards real scenarios application using neural network.
-Here, we perform a systematic study of the Object Occlusion data collection and augmentation methods where we imitate object occlusion relationship in target scenarios.
-However, we find that the simple mechanism of object occlusion is good enough and can provide acceptable accuracy in real scenarios adding new category.
-We illustate that only adding 15 images of new category in a half million training dataset with hundreds categories, can give this new category 95\% accuracy in unseen test dataset including thousands of images of this category.
+Developing data-efficient instance detection models that can handle rare object categories remains a key challenge in computer vision.
+However, existing research often overlooks data collection strategies and evaluation metrics tailored to real-world scenarios involving neural networks.
+In this study, we systematically investigate data collection and augmentation techniques focused on object occlusion, aiming to mimic occlusion relationships observed in practical applications.
+Surprisingly, we find that even a simple occlusion mechanism is sufficient to achieve strong performance when introducing new object categories.
+Notably, by adding just 15 images of a new category to a large-scale training dataset containing over half a million images across hundreds of categories, the model achieves 95\% accuracy on an unseen test set with thousands of instances of the new category.